-The data frame for each of the noisy spectra has these columns:

-- (a) flux is light intensity at a given wavelength.
-It is theoretically nonnegative, but with noise it can be negative. - (b) loglam is log(x=wavelength, base=10), so wavelength = 10^loglam. - (c) ivar ("inverse variance") is $\frac{1}{s_i^2}$, where s_i^2 is an estimated variance of the ith flux.
-(Each spectrum is constructed from several observations and each flux[i] value is an average of several underlying measurements having sample variance s_i^2 .) - (d) and_mask is 0 for a good observation.
+- 4. Start R, either from the terminal or by starting an R buffer in emacs.
+To download software for reading the spectra, run install.packages("FITSio") (reply "y" to the personal library questions; select any of the CRAN mirrors). - 5.
+Run require("FITSio") to load FITSio into the current R session.
+(Or use library("FITSio") if you prefer that interface for loading a package.)
+Now you can use the function readFrameFromFITS() to read a .fits file (https://en.wikipedia.org/wiki/FITS) containing a spectrum into a data frame.
+It has these columns: - (a) flux is light intensity at a given wavelength.
+I think it is theoretically nonnegative, but with noise it can be negative. - (b) loglam is log(x=wavelength, base=10), so wavelength = 10^{loglam}. - (c) ivar is 1/sigma_i^2, where sigma_i^2 is an estimated variance of the i-th flux. - (d) and_mask is 0 for a good observation.
 We could exclude data with nonzero and_mask.
-(Masks flag problems in the data. and_mask indicates whether there is bad data at this (wavelength, flux) pixel in all observations.) - (e) or_mask is 0 for a good observation.
+(Each spectrum is constructed from several observations.
+Masks flag problems in the data. and_mask indicates whether there is bad data at this (wavelength, flux) pixel in all observations.) - (e) or_mask is 0 for a good observation.
 We can ignore it.
 (It says there is bad data at this pixel in at least one observation.) - (f) wdisp is the resolution of the spectrograph at that wavelength.
 We can ignore it. - (g) sky is the spectrum of the sky, mostly already subtracted out from flux.
 We can ignore it.
 (Some search algorithms may need to mask out +/-5 pixels around 5577 Angstroms to avoid spurious matches to a strong emission line due to Earth's atmosphere.) - (h) model is SDSS's hypothesis of the true spectrum, shifted to the redshift of the object.
 We can ignore it.
 (Well, one possible search criterion is to seek each spectrum that is closer to cB58 than to the spectrum's model.)